Max Muncy Preview, Player Props: Dodgers vs. Giants

 Max Muncy At The Plate

-- Among qualified batters in baseball, his batting average ranks 132nd, his on-base percentage ranks 55th, and he is 35th in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 130th, his on-base percentage ranks 56th, and he is 34th in the league in slugging.

-- In 54.9% of his 133 games this season, Muncy has picked up at least one hit.
-He's also had 24 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.